Secure CheckoutPersonal information is secured with SSL technology.

 9. Application of AFM for the Study of Tensile and Microrheological Properties of Fluids

 Matthew S. Barrow, P. Rhodri Williams

 - No. of pages:

 i-NewtonWales, Swansea, UK

-Professor Nidal Hilal is the Director of Centre for Water Advanced Technologies and Environmental Research (CWATER) at Swansea University in the United Kingdom.
+Professor Nidal Hilal is the Director and Founding Director of NYUAD Water Research Center at New York University-Abu Dhabi.
 His research interests lie broadly in the identification of innovative and cost-effective solutions within the fields of nano-water, membrane technology, and water treatment including desalination, colloid engineering and the nano-engineering applications of AFM.
 His internationally recognized research has led to the use of AFM in the development of new membranes with optimized properties for difficult separations.
-He has published 6 handbooks, 43 invited book chapters and around 450 articles in refereed scientific literature.
+He has published 8 handbooks, 63 invited book chapters and around 500 articles in refereed scientific literature.
 He has chaired and delivered lectures at numerous international conferences.
 In 2005 he was awarded Doctor of Science (DSc) from the University of Wales and the Kuwait Prize for applied science “Water resources development”.
+He is also the Menelaus Medal Winner 2020 which is awarded by the Learned Society of Wales for excellence in engineering and technology.
 He is the Editor-in-Chief for the international journal Desalination.
 He sits on the editorial boards of a number of international journals, is an advisory board member of several multinational organizations and has served on/consulted for industry, government departments, research councils and universities on an international basis.